dcos/dcos-e2e/docs/source/cli.rst

 ------------

 The CLI can be installed with Homebrew on macOS, and the library and CLI can be installed together with ``pip`` on any Linux and macOS.
+See "Operating System" requirements for instructions on using the CLI on Windows in a Vagrant VM.

 .. include:: cli-homebrew.rst